 The vile intrusion sent Sasaki into shock, as at such a young age, she had no idea what was happening.

 Unfortunately, that was just the beginning, and for the next six years, she continued to be preyed upon by men ranging in age from late teens to older men in their 70s.
 Sasaki also recalled an incident of being followed home by one of the gropers – a married man in his 50s who apparently wanted her to have his children.

 Under the strain of these continuous attacks, Sasaki’s psyche became fragile and she turned to self-harm and tried to end her life.
 Thankfully, however, she was eventually saved by a supportive friend.

 Recently, social media users began boasting of plans to grope high school girls who would be commuting to take the annual Center Test.
-This test is major exam in Japan and a high score is required for students to gain admission into many Japanese colleges.
-Unfortunately for the examinees, the Center Test can only be taken at a regional test venue on specified days, which means there is usually a lot of young train commuters on those days.
+This test is a major exam in Japan and a high score is required for students to gain admission into many Japanese colleges.
+Unfortunately for the examinees, the Center Test can only be taken at a regional test venue on specified days, which means there are usually a lot of young train commuters on those days.
 And using the importance of the test and its strict policy on punctuality, these sexual predators see the exam as an opportunity to commit chikan without fear of being reported by the victims.

-Sasaki’s goal for writing Tchikan was to bring awareness to how dangerous chikan really is and how it can rob girls and women of their sense of well-being and even worse.
-She states that many people in Japan think it’s not a big deal; and this almost nonchalant treatment of chikan had left her feeling isolated and unable to seek the necessary help that she needed.
+Sasaki’s goal for writing “Tchikan” was to bring awareness to how dangerous chikan really is and how it can rob girls and women of their sense of well-being and even worse.
+She states that many people in Japan think it’s not a big deal, and this almost nonchalant treatment of chikan had left her feeling isolated and unable to seek the necessary help that she needed.

 An essential first step to a much wider issue, chikan is one woman’s way of adding voice to the ever-growing conversation about the different forms of abuse that countless women have to endure on a daily basis.
 And for each voice that is added, we can only hope that better faculties will be put into place to tackle these issues.